For US Audiences Only

 Cystinosis is a rare genetic disorder caused by mutations in the CTNS gene.

 The job of the CTNS gene is to make cystinosin.
-Cystinosin transports, or carries, the amino acid cystine out of the lysosomes.
+Cystinosin transports, or carries, cystine out of the lysosomes.

 In those with cystinosis, the cystinosin transport process does not work correctly.
 As a result, cystine builds up inside lysosomes.
 Over time, the cystine forms into crystals.